Biden stimulus showers money on Americans, sharply cutting poverty in defining move of presidency

 This round of aid enjoys wide support across the country, polls show, and it is likely to be felt quickly by low- and moderate-income Americans who stand to receive not just larger checks than before, but money from expanded tax credits, particularly geared toward parents; enhanced unemployment; rental assistance; food aid and health insurance subsidies.

-But the ambitious legislation entails a wide range of risks — both economic and political.
+But the ambitious legislation entails risks — both economic and political.
 The bill, which the House is expected to pass and send to Biden within days, injects the economy with so much money that some economists from both parties are warning that growth could overheat, leading to a bout of hard-to-contain inflation.
 Meanwhile, some businesses are saying that government aid has been so generous that they’re already having trouble getting unemployed workers to return to work — a problem that could be exacerbated by the legislation.

-Unlike many other significant anti-poverty measures passed by Congress in history, this one has a short time horizon, with almost all the relief for families going away by the end of the year.
-That could be an abrupt awakening for Americans who’ve grown accustomed to financial support since Congress moved swiftly to create a stronger safety net at the start of the pandemic a year ago.
+Unlike many other significant anti-poverty measures passed by Congress in history, this one has a short time horizon, with almost all the relief for families going away over the coming year.
+That could be an abrupt awakening for Americans who have grown accustomed to financial support since Congress moved swiftly to create a stronger safety net at the start of the pandemic a year ago.
+It also lacks the bipartisan imprint of former President Trump’s bills, which directed money in larger measure to companies as well as individuals.

 “This legislative package likely represents the most effective set of policies for reducing child poverty ever in one bill, especially among Black and Latinx children,” said Indivar Dutta-Gupta, co-executive director of the Georgetown Center on Poverty and Inequality.
 “The Biden administration is seeing this more like a wartime mobilization.
 They’ll deal with any downside risks later on.”